Deadlines Procedures for Speaking Rules of Decorum Sign Up to Speak

 Persons wishing to provide public comment shall follow the following procedure:

-- Speakers can sign up by clicking on the “Public Comment” link on the City Clerk’s page on the City’s web portal.
+- Speakers can sign up by completing the form below.
 Alternatively, the speaker can contact the City Clerk’s Office at 919-996-3040 to add their name to the list of speakers, or to request further assistance.

 - In order to be added to the list of speakers, an individual must provide their name, physical address, telephone number, and email address.
 The speaker will also be asked to acknowledge the Rules of Decorum.
 The speaker may, but is not required, to provide additional information about the topic to be discussed.
 This is to allow City Staff to research the issue and potentially provide a resolution and/or more information by the time of the meeting.

 - If a speaker wishes to present information in electronic format, the sign-up procedures remain the same; however, the electronic information must be submitted by 5 p.m. on the Friday before the Council meeting.
 This requirement is associated with technology security needs and to prevent compromise of the City computer network.

 - The Clerk will deliver the list of those persons signed up to speak to the Mayor or presiding officer before the beginning of the meeting.
 The speakers will be called upon in the order the requests were received by the Clerk.

 Rules of Decorum

 Public input and participation are of the utmost importance to the Raleigh City Council.
 While North Carolina General Statute § 160A-81.1 requires that municipal governing boards provide for public comment only once a month, the City of Raleigh has chosen to provide this opportunity at each bi-monthly regular Council meeting.
 The Council encourages individuals to use this process to bring issues to its attention and to share information.
 This will allow the Council to be better informed and, therefore, to more effectively govern the City and serve its constituents.